KvRae/Easy-Kitchen-Android/README.md

   - [Questions](#questions)

   ## Installation
-   You can clone this repository, or download via AppGallery, and follow one of the ways mentioned below to install the app.
+   You can clone this repository, or download via AppGallery.

   NOTE: The links mentioned above refers to the latest release.
 Since this app is in BETA phase, therefore the REST API changes a lot.